frack113/sigma_redcanaryco/tests/deecd55f-afe0-4a62-9fba-4d1ba2deb321.md

 Find sigma rule :heavy_check_mark:

-# Attack: LLMNR/NBT-NS Poisoning and SMB Relay
+# Attack: Adversary-in-the-Middle: LLMNR/NBT-NS Poisoning and SMB Relay

 By responding to LLMNR/NBT-NS network traffic, adversaries may spoof an authoritative source for name resolution to force communication with an adversary controlled system.
 This activity may be used to collect or relay authentication materials.